pottz91/pottz91/README.md

 - 👋 Hi, I’m @pottz91
-- 👀 I’m interested in SilverStripe CMS,, PHP, Online Marketing
+- 👀 I’m interested in SilverStripe, PHP, Online Marketing & SEO
-- 🌱 I’m currently working on Multiple Projects, mainly for the Travel Industrie
+- 🌱 I’m currently working on Multiple Projects

-Also i do SEO & Online Marketing for Travel KMUs.
+Also i do SEO & Online Marketing

 I will publish much more in the Future.

-Updated: 11.08.2022
+Updated: 15.04.2023

 ## My Favorite Tasks
 - SEO